\\\ Pet Theft

 A general consensus in parliament is to examine and toughen present legislation in a crackdown.

-Miss Pritti Patel, The Home Office Minister met Environment Secretary George Eustice and the Justice Secretary Robert Buckland met during March to agree a cross-government approach and a special team have been set up including junior ministers to report on the problems.
+Miss Pritti Patel, The Home Office Minister met Environment Secretary George Eustice and the Justice Secretary Robert Buckland met during March to agree a cross-government approach and a special team, a national Pet Theft Taskforce, have been set up including junior ministers to report on the problems with recommendations necessary to tackle the problems.

 More than half of thefts take place from the garden according to the PDSA who urge pet owners to mend fences, ensure their gardens are dog proof and to keep an eye on their pets if in accessible front gardens.